frnkptrln/the-weaving-sound/the-weaving-sound/README.md

 - `s.sync` is called at each critical transition in `main.scd` to prevent race conditions between SynthDef compilation and Synth instantiation.
 - Gate-sustained synths (`void_drone`, `void_pad`, `granular_cloud`) are released gracefully via `gate: 0`, allowing their ASR envelopes to complete before `doneAction: 2` frees the node.
 - Server memory is pre-allocated to 64 MB (`s.options.memSize = 65536`) to accommodate the granular engine's internal buffers.

----

-## License

-Released into the sound under the **MIT License**.
-Use it.
-Break it.
-Let it run for 72 hours unattended.
-That is what it was made for.

----

-*"The loom does not know it is weaving.
-That is its only freedom."*